franchsli/whatsapp_clone_django/README.md

 - When a user is creating a new chat and selects more than a contact, the modal form title should change to 'create group' and a new input should appear that has the label 'group name'.
-- Give the user creation form image preview logic.
 - Check if consumer functions arguments number can be reduced.
 - Split Chat Consumers into multiple consumers (e.g Status consumer and so)
 - Use for... empty in for loops if necessary. <https://docs.djangoproject.com/en/5.0/ref/templates/builtins/#for-empty>
-- Remove all unnecesary datasets and such from chats, contact templates (remember to check websocket.js before deleting).
 - Make it responsive.
-- Re think the delete message modal (Delete for everyone or for me logic).
-- Re think if image input (status form) should be changed.
-- Review previewImage func.
-- Test all statuses features.
 - Check and compare all the whatsapp web features with this project features.
 - Review all the code and delete spaguetti code.
 - Implement all of these features at [dj-chat](https://github.com/adilmohak/dj-chat?tab=readme-ov-file#current-features)